Notice of Privacy Practices

 All requests to exercise the following rights must be in writing.
 We will follow written policies to handle requests, and we will notify you of our decision or actions and your rights.
 Contact the ASAC Privacy Officer using the contact information at the end of this Notice for more information or to obtain request forms.

-- Was not created by us, unless the person or entity that created the information is no longer available to make the amendment.
+- was not created by us, unless the person or entity that created the information is no longer available to make the amendment.

-- Is not part of the medical information kept by ASAC.
+- is not part of the medical information kept by ASAC.

-- Is not part of the information which you would be permitted to inspect or copy; or
+- is not part of the information which you would be permitted to inspect or copy; or

 - Is accurate and complete.

-- If we deny your request, we will provide you with a written explanation of the reason(s) and your rights.
+If we deny your request, we will provide you with a written explanation of the reason(s) and your rights.

 - Questions: If you have questions about this Notice, please contact your counselor or the Privacy Officer at the telephone number listed below.